F5Networks/f5-declarative-onboarding/docs/clustering.rst

 The next class specific to clustering is the device group class.
 A device group is a collection of BIG-IP devices that trust each other and can synchronize (and fail over if you choose sync-failover), their BIG-IP configuration data.
 For more information on Device Groups on the BIG-IP, see |group|.
 In this example, for the *owner* parameter, we are using a JSON pointer.
 The value in the example means that the first object in the *members* array.

+..
+NOTE:: The DeviceTrust and DeviceGroup sections in both declarations should be identical.
+For DeviceTrust, if the remoteHost matches the management IP or one of the self IPs of the host on which it is running, that DeviceTrust section is ignored.
+If it does not match, then the device processing the declaration will send a request to the remote host to be added to trust.
+There is similar logic regarding the DeviceGroup owner.
+The owning device just creates the group, the other device requests to be added to the group.

 **Important**: You cannot use *autoSync* and *fullLoadOnSync* together.

 .. code-block:: javascript